Santana, Martin HR, Indians beat blundering White Sox 5-2

 UP NEXT

-Indians right-hander Zach Plesac faces White Sox right-hander Lucas Giolito (7-1, 2.85 ERA) on Sunday afternoon.
+Indians RHP Zach Plesac faces White Sox RHP Lucas Giolito (7-1, 2.85 ERA) on Sunday afternoon.
 Giolito has been among the best pitchers in the majors in his last eight starts.
 His six-game winning streak is tied for the second longest in the majors.
 He is 6-0 with a 2.20 ERA in his last eight outings.
 Plesac is scheduled to make his second career start.
 In his first big league start against Boston on Tuesday, he allowed one run on four hits in 5 1-3 innings.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports